Lemon Meringue Cupcakes

 Expert Tips

-- When making the curd, the texture should be about pudding consistency.
+• When making the curd, the texture should be about pudding consistency.
 It takes anywhere from 10-25 minutes to thicken.
-Just be sure to use a GLASS bowl and place over a simmering (not boiling) pot of water.
+Just be sure to use a heatproof GLASS bowl and place over a simmering (not boiling) pot of water.

-- The egg whites for the meringue need to be whipped to about stiff-peaks.
-Turn off the mixer and make your syrup.
+• The egg whites for the meringue need to be whipped to stiff peaks.
+Turn off the mixer and make the syrup.
 Once the syrup is at temperature, turn the mixer on high and slowly stream the syrup in.

-- Also, keep a bowl of water and pastry brush nearby You will need to brush the sides of the pan down to keep the sugar from crystalizing.
+• Keep a bowl of water and a pastry brush nearby.
+You will need to brush the sides of the pan down to keep the sugar from crystalizing.

-- I found that piping the meringue onto the cupcake and then using an offset spatula resulted in the best way to get the meringue onto the cupcake without a mess.
-By just using an offset spatula, the cupcake may tear when trying to spread the meringue.
+• I found that piping the meringue onto the cupcake and then using an offset spatula resulted in the best way to get the meringue on the cupcake without a mess.
+If you just use an offset spatula, the cupcake may tear when trying to spread the meringue.

 When you make these Lemon Meringue Cupcakes, leave a comment down below!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #BakersTable.